Top Ideas for a Stunning Victorian Style Bathroom

 Tiles

-Patterned tiles were one of the most prominent aspects of Victorian bathrooms.
-The more intricate the patterns were, the better, but that’s not to say you have to choose the busiest designs in the world.
+Patterned tiles were one of the most common aspects of Victorian bathrooms.
+The more intricate the patterns were, the better.

 There has never been more variety of patterned tiles than there is right now, so be sure to choose something that appeals to you.
-Even if the patterning is fairly subtle, it’s still a nod to the Victorian aesthetic, just with your own flare worked in, which, ultimately, is the goal.
+Even if the patterning is fairly subtle, it’s still a nod to the Victorian aesthetic, just with your own flare worked in.

 Accessories